BIOLOGICAL, HOLISTIC, PREVENTIVE AND MINIMALLY INVASIVE DENTISTRY

 © February 2014, The Center For Development

 Learning how to care for your teeth is one of the most important aspects of health for everyone.
 Important hazards relating to the teeth include accidents with loss of teeth, breakage of teeth due to biting down on small rocks or other hard substances, decay of teeth, gum disease, and sadly, poor quality dentistry.

 To prevent breakage and loss of teeth due to accidents, always use care when eating, eat slowly, and try to stay conscious when you eat so that you may detect a small pebble or other hard object that occasionally gets mixed into foods.

 To prevent decay, excellent oral hygiene is a must.
 In addition, however, a nutritional balancing diet and program can help enormously.
 This program will eliminate all sweet foods from the diet, including fruit and most juices, and involves eliminating sugary and other junk foods that do not nourish the teeth and gums.
 Supplements used with nutritional balancing programs will supply nutrients that everyone needs today regardless of your age, diet or lifestyle.
 These include but are not limited to calcium, magnesium, quality phosphorus, manganese, zinc, copper and other minerals.
 All are required for healthy teeth and gums.

 To prevent poor quality dentistry, always be skeptical of dental procedures and ask a lot of questions.
-Do not get root canal-filled teeth, and avoid fluoride treatments and other questionable medical and dental procedures.
+I suggest avoiding root canal treatments, and avoid fluoride treatments and other questionable medical and dental procedures.
 Keeping your teeth is helpful for everyone’s health, so beware of dentists who suggest removing healthy teeth for one reason or another.
 For example, an abscess is not necessarily a reason to remove a tooth.
 A nutritional balancing program will usually end the infection and the tooth can usually be saved.

 WHAT IS BIOLOGICAL OR HOLISTIC DENTISTRY?